taubman33/django-install/README.md

 pipenv run django-admin startproject tunr_django .
 ```

-Make sure you put the . on the end!
+> Make sure you put the . on the end!
 This creates the project in the current directory instead of creating a new subfolder.

+Let's break down this command, because there are a few parts to it:

+- `django-admin` is the command line interface for interacting with Django.
+It
+  has a few commands, of which `startproject` is the one to start a new Django
+  project.
+- `tunr_django` is the name of our project.
+We add `.` after it so that the
+  project is created in the current directory (the default is to create a new
+  Django project in a new director).
+- `pipenv run` is required because we want to use the version of Django that we
+  just installed using pipenv.
+If we leave off this part of the command, we'll
+  use the version of the Django CLI that is installed globally (if there is
+  one).

 8. Let's also create our app: